kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 `maxGroupRestarts` is a circuit breaker for LWS-initiated `RecreateGroup` actions.
-Its exhaustion behavior is fixed: terminate the group, release its scheduled resources after Pods become terminal, retain the Pod API objects with finalizers, and report `Degraded=True`.
+Its exhaustion behavior is fixed: terminate the group, release its scheduled resources after Pods become terminal, retain the Pod API objects with finalizers when they can still receive them, and report `Degraded=True`.
 This KEP does not add a configurable `restartBudgetExhaustionPolicy` such as `Retain` or `Terminate`.
 It does not make the LWS or replica a Kubernetes terminal object.